Dexter091598/mines-bot/README.md

 1. If there aren't any 100%-squares, opens square with minimum probability of being mine.

 ## Usage
+Launch with `-h, --help` to get list of arguments.

 Can work in any minesweeper game, you just need to:
 - Collect bitmaps of tiles (see "tiles" folder for examples) to subfolder inside "tiles", and then run bot with `-t, --tiles <folder_name>`
 - If playing custom game, set total number of mines with `-m, --mines <number>`